-The HEAR scheme is aimed at eligible students that have ability, motivation and the potential to succeed at 3rd level.
+The HEAR scheme is aimed at eligible students that have ability, motivation and the potential to succeed at Third Level.
 The purpose of the scheme is to broaden college access for students from under-represented sectors of society.

 What are the Key Benefits?

-- A wide range of post-entry supports for eligible students
+A wide range of extra post-entry supports for eligible students

-In Brief ...
-HEAR applicants are assessed under 6 headings or indicators:
+HEAR applicants are assessed under six headings or indicators: